Nikon 1 J1: Auto-focus

-The Nikon 1 J1 boasts very effective autofocus system with a 73-point focal plane.
+The Nikon 1 J1 has a very effective autofocus system with a 73-point focal plane.
 The autofocus extensively and thoroughly monitors the subject and tracks it to ensure the elements are sharply preserved.
-It automatically works to improve output in low-light situations, as well.
+It also automatically works to improve output in low-light situations.
 Reviewers say that Nikon stands behind its words and users agree that the Nikon 1 J1 has incredible speed when focusing in normal light, but when light levels drop, the speed of the focus differs.
 While still quicker than other models, it is slower than in good light conditions.
 The shutter lag time is equal to that of other cameras in the class and while AF acquisition time is slower than other cameras, it is still fairly quick.

 Smart Photo Selector

-Upon pressing the shutter speed, the camera takes 20 shots at 30fps.
+Upon pressing the shutter, the camera takes 20 shots at 30fps.
 From those 20, the camera then selects the best 5, and from that reduces that selection to one for a final photo recommendation.
 The camera selects the best pictures based on criteria such as the subject being out of frame, out of focus, blurred or having its eyes closed.
 This is useful in situations where the user is photographing fast actions and quick moments.

-Nikon EXPEED
+Image processor

-EXPEED 3 is Nikon's newest processing engine.
+The Nikon 1 J1 used the EXPEED 3 processing engine, which was, at that time, Nikon's newest.

 Scene Recognition Mode

 This setting determines which mode the camera should capture the photograph in.
-It automatically will choose between portrait, landscape, close-up and night portrait depending on lighting, subject, scenery and closeness.
-The camera will automatically detect these settings, and choose accordingly.
+Based on lighting, subject, scenery, and closeness. the camera will wutomatically select one of the following modes: portrait, landscape, close-up, and night portrait.